ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-avro-consumer.md

 nav_order: 7
 ---

-# How do I add or delete data from FeatureBase tables using Kafka?
+# How do I add data to FeatureBase tables using Kafka?
 {: .no_toc}

 These instructions apply to Kafka schemas managed by Confluent Schema Management.